What is professional liability insurance, and why do I need it?

 - covers you for suits alleging liability brought by U.S. residents, provided that the alleged “wrongful act” that gives rise to the claim took place in Canada and is extended to include suits brought against you that result in a judgement by a U.S. court that awards damages, when such a judgement is enforceable in Canada (dispensing operations in the U.S. and mail orders to the U.S. are excluded from coverage)

 - New for 2018!
 Preferred Lawyers Program (PLP)- panel of legal firms experience in dealing with College complaints on behalf of many professions, including pharmacy (legal fees paid to lawyers directly by PLI program no need for OPA members to finance the interim expenses).

 - provides an option of increased limits for professional liability coverage — up to $5 million available

-- provides an option of increased limits for tribunal defence cost and criminal action reimbursement coverage, which covers you with legal defence expenses at OCP disciplinary hearings or complaints to OCP, as well as expenses if you are charged with criminal offences and the trial fails to result in a conviction
+- provides an option of increased limits for Tribunal Legal Expenses and Criminal Action Extension coverage, which covers you with legal defence expenses at OCP disciplinary hearings or complaints to OCP, as well as expenses if you are charged with criminal offences and the trial fails to result in a conviction

 - includes full prior acts coverage that will respond to any claim of which you have not yet been made aware, arising out of your practice as a pharmacist since the beginning of your professional career

-- includes Extended Reporting Period (ERP) coverage for claims that are first discovered and filed after you have retired and no longer practice (this is a non-cancellable extension that also protects your estate).
+- Extended Reporting Period (ERP) coverage is available for claims that are first discovered and filed after you have retired and no longer practice (this is a non-cancellable extension that also protects your estate).

 How much coverage will I have with OPA’s professional liability insurance program, and are there any limits?